getlogbook/logbook/docs/designdefense.rst

 things break, you have a look at the file and hope it contains enough information.

-When you are in full control of the context of excution with a stack based system like Logbook has, there is a lot more you can do.
+When you are in full control of the context of execution with a stack based system like Logbook has, there is a lot more you can do.

 For example you could immediately after your application boots up